robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/RemoteLibrary.rst

-When the Remote library wants the server to execute some keyword, it calls remote server's :code:`run_keyword` method and passes it the keyword name and a list of arguments.
+When the Remote library wants the server to execute some keyword, it calls remote server's :code:`run_keyword` method and passes it the keyword name, a list of arguments, and possibly a dictionary of `free keyword arguments`__.
 Base types can be used as arguments directly but more complex types are `converted to supported types`__.